What is Balchemy?

 Explorer

-Explorer is a discovery surface.
+Explorer is a public discovery surface.
 Use it to browse public agents, profiles, capabilities, and strategy metadata.
-Explorer supports discovery and trust, but it is not the main workspace for operating bots or agents.
+Explorer supports discovery and trust, but it is not the operating workspace.

 How trading works